martinseeger2002/ADD/ReadMe.md

    - Go to the [original repository](https://github.com/martinseeger2002/ADD).
    - Click on the "Fork" button in the top right corner to create your own copy of the repository.

-2. **Claim your Folder**:
+2. **Locate your Allocated Folders**:
+   - Navigate to `AllocationList.txt` Locate Your Name and Take Note of YOUR Numbers, *These are your folder numbers*
-   - Navigate to the `htmls` folder in your forked repository.
+   - Navigate to the Numbered folders containing `htmls` in your forked repository.
-   - The HTML files corresponding to your allotted numbers will be in your claimed folder.
+   - The HTML files corresponding to your allotted numbers will be in your Numbered folders.
-   - Claim an download your available folder.
+   - Download your available folders.
-   - Ensure that each HTML file is correctly named and contains the necessary data for minting.
+   - Ensure that each HTML file is correctly Altered for Laser Nips and OMB Eyes so it contains the desired data for minting.
-   - After minting You will have an updated `json` thats to be returned to Chief so all can be compiled and updated into 1
+   - After minting You will have multiple updated `airDropOutput.json` thats to be renamed to define your numbers and returned to Chief so all can be compiled and updated into 1 for market submission, this can be done by uploading it to your forked version and submitting a Pull Request

-4. **If needed Create a Pull Request**:
+4. **When needed Create a Pull Request**:
    - Go to your forked repository on GitHub.
    - Click on "Pull requests" then "New pull request".
    - Ensure that the base repository is `martinseeger2002/ADD` and the base branch is `main`.